JK Tallinna Kalev: Estonian champions

 In the 1920s, the newly formed Estonian Football Championship was dominated by Tallinn sides Kalev, Sport and TJK.
 The derby matches between the clubs drew thousands of spectators.
 Kalev won their first league title in 1923.
 The team included Estonian internationals such as Eduard Ellmann, Ernst Joll, Elmar Kaljot, August Lass and Arnold Pihlak, who went on to represent Estonia at the 1924 Summer Olympics.
 On 16 August 1925, the team suffered a serious setback when the board of the association expelled eight key players from the squad over their decision to play in the opening match of TJK's new ground without the board's permission.
 The players subsequently joined TJK.

 Tallinna Kalev won their second championship in the controversial 1930 season.
 Although never proven officially, the victory was widely accepted as a result of match fixing.
 To win the title, Kalev needed to win the final game of the season against the formidable Narva Võitleja by eight goals and went on to win the match 11–0.
 Võitleja's performance was so poor that allegations of match fixing began instantly, with Kalev board member Aleksander Mändvere being accused of bribing Võitleja players, particularly the team's goalkeeper Viruvere.

 Kalev reached the 1939 Estonian Cup final, but lost to TJK 1–4.

 Kalev in Soviet football

-Following World War II and the Soviet occupation of Estonia, Kalev joined the Soviet Union football league system, competing in the second tier of Soviet football from 1947 to 1954, while Kalev's second team played in the Estonian championship.
-In 1955, Kalev's first team returned to the Estonian championship, winning their third league title.
+Following World War II and the Soviet occupation of Estonia, Kalev joined the Soviet Union football league system, competing in the second tier of Soviet football from 1947 to 1954, while Kalev's second team played in the local Estonian SSR championship.
+In 1955, Kalev's first team returned to the local championship, winning their third league title.